Thai Food Made Easy | THAI SALMON STEAMED SOUFFLE

 1/4 tsp Chopped red chilli

-6 Small basil leaf
+6 Small basil leaves

 Method

--Mix the rest of coconut milk, a pinch of salt and cornflour in a small saucepan.
+-Mix the rest of the coconut milk, a pinch of salt and cornflour in a small saucepan.
 Heat gently and keep stirring until the sauce has got a smooth consistency.
 It should take only a minute or two.
 Set aside.

--Once the soufflé is cooked, add a dollop of the coconut sauce and steam for further 2 minutes.
+-Once the soufflé is cooked, add a dollop of the coconut sauce and steam for a further 2 minutes.

 -Garnish with basil leaves and chopped red chillies.
-Enjoy Thai Salmon Steamed Soufflè as a starter, snack or dare I say Breakfast!!
+Enjoy Thai Salmon Steamed Soufflè as a starter, snack or dare I say breakfast?

 Tips: